cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/build_networks.md

 from cdopt.nn import get_quad_penalty
 ```

-Then we build the neural network
+Then we build the neural network, where we restrict the weights of the first FC layer on the Stiefel manifold, and set the penalty parameter as 0.02.

 ```python
 class Net(nn.Module):